The Commonline Journal

 The Commonline Journal is a literary e-journal of accessible poetry and discourse.

-The journal gained its initial reputation by publishing realist poetry from writers emerging through Web 2.0 mediums and turn of the century hyperzines.
-The journal published many forms of writing and declared a proclivity for "low to medium-diction free-verse poetry that is dramatic, graphic and succinct."
+The publication was developed in 2007 as an interdisciplinary curriculum in hypertextual literary theory by students in the Culture, Text, and Language unit at The Evergreen State College.
+The journal established its reputation by publishing realist poetry by authors emerging through Web 2.0 networks and turn-of-the-century online magazines.
+It published a range of forms and declared a proclivity for “stark narrative free-verse poetry that is visceral and grounded.”

-Originally called "The Commonline Project", the e-journal was first developed at The Evergreen State College as an interdisciplinary curriculum in literary theory.
+The Commonline Journal featured regular contributions from several Literary Editors including the poets Justin Hyde, Dennis Paul Wilken, Rob Plath, and Luis Cuauhtémoc Berriozábal.
+Notable contributors to the journal include writers James Robison, Tony O'Neill, Suzanne Buffam, Rebecca Wolff, Ellen Bass, D. M. Aderibigbe, Lyn Lifshin, National Poetry Slam champion Anis Mojgani and Pulitzer Prize winner Stephen Dunn.

 The journal published its final issue in 2017.

-The journal featured regular contributions from several Literary Editors including the poets Justin Hyde, Dennis Paul Wilken, Rob Plath, and Luis Cuauhtémoc Berriozábal.
-Notable contributors to The Commonline Journal include writers James Robison, Tony O'Neill, Suzanne Buffam, Rebecca Wolff, Ellen Bass, Lyn Lifshin, National Poetry Slam champion Anis Mojgani and Pulitzer Prize winner Stephen Dunn.